How a Stroke Transformed Jill Bolte Taylor’s Life

 Her background as a neuroanatomist offered a distinct advantage throughout recovery.
 With extensive knowledge of brain structure and function, she approached rehabilitation through a lens of curiosity and research.
 For instance:

-• She recognized the importance of neuroplasticity—the brain’s ability to rewire itself—and used this knowledge to guide her recovery process.
+• She understood significance of neuroplasticity—capacity of a brain to rewire itself—and applied this knowledge to navigate recovery process.

 • She was able to observe and document her symptoms with a level of detail that most survivors cannot, which later helped her articulate her experience in My Stroke of Insight.